electrode-io/electrode-native/docs/cli/code-push/promote.md

 * Promote the release matching this specific label.
 * **Default** The latest release matching sourceDescriptor/sourceDeploymentName pair will be promoted.

+`--description/--des`

+* Description of the changes made to the app with this release.
+If omitted, the description from the release being promoted will be used.

+* **Default** Empty string

 #### Related commands

 [code-push release] | Issue a CodePush release